pixel

 Luther Burden III’s big return

-He missed a week with an ankle issue but seems ready to cause trouble with well-times runs after the catch.
-That third legit passing weapon with Moore and Loveland, makes the Bears a lot tougher.
+Burden missed one week with an ankle issue, but he seems ready to cause trouble with well-timed runs after the catch.
+That third legitimate passing weapon with Moore and Loveland makes the Bears a lot tougher.

-We just pointed out many reasons why the Bears can beat a good 49ers team, but traveling this far, and with illness impacting so many in the Chicago locker room, is too much to handle right now.
-The Bears still put up fight, but fall behind and (this time) can’t catch up.
+We just pointed out many reasons why the Bears can beat a good 49ers team, but traveling this far and with illness impacting so many in the Chicago locker room is too much to handle right now.
+The Bears still put up a fight, but they fall behind and (this time) can’t catch up.